 Remember this: Players are supposed to lose points!
 We created the point system specifically so that players can experience making choices that result in lost points.
 Sometimes making choices and losing points is “worth it” (like eating cake at your sister’s wedding).
 Sometimes, players regret losing points (like when they scarfed down those donuts in the office kitchen).

-Regardless of whether it is “worth it,” making those choices isn’t easy.
-If it were, there would be no reason to participate in the Challenge!
+Regardless of whether it is “worth it,” making those choices can still be difficult.
+If it were easy, there would be no reason to participate in the Challenge!
 In fact, we’ve found that earning a “perfect score” isn’t usually as life-altering as making happiness and lifestyle choices along the way that result in losing points, then learning how to bounce back.

 Your more competitive players will likely visit the Leaderboard daily to see how they are doing relative to the other players on your team.
 This is fine, and even something you can encourage.
 But always remember—and remind your team members—that competition, although fun and engaging, isn’t the purpose of the WLC, and neither is perfection.
 The purpose of the Whole Life Challenge is to learn to make small-scale changes in your daily life that lead to sustainable, long-term improvements in your health and well-being.